 Her Majesty’s official residence is, in fact, a few hundred yards down the Mall from Buckingham Palace at St James’s Palace, where the Court is officially based.
 It is where foreign diplomats are accredited to and new King and Queens proclaimed officially.

 Prior to the transformation of the former Buckingham House into Buckingham Palace, St James’s Palace formed the actual residence of the Monarch.
 Queen Victoria was the first Monarch to actually take up residence at Buckingham Palace in 1837 – the court, however, remained at St James’s Palace as it does to this day.

 As well as that interesting fact attached to it, St James’s Palace does have other rather strange characteristics to it.
 It also happens to be physically attached to Clarence House, a newer building that nowadays is the official residence of Prince Charles, the Duchess of Cornwall and formerly Princes William and Harry.
 The two residences share a garden.

-The Captain of The Queen’s Guard and the colour of the regiment on duty are also lodged at St James’s Palace during the guard company’s 24/48 hour duty, not at Buckingham Palace which only hosts a detachment of the guard.
+The Captain of The Queen’s Guard and the colour of the regiment on duty are also lodged at St James’s Palace during the guard company’s tour of duty, not at Buckingham Palace which only hosts a detachment of the guard.

-Perhaps even more strangely is that St James’s Palace, despite its multiple claims to fame, is often forgotten both by the public and also in fact by the Monarchy itself.
-The residence only has apartments for a few members of the Royal Family, none of which occupy them full time.
+Perhaps even more strangely is that St James’s Palace, despite its multiple claims to fame, is often forgotten both by the public and ironically almost by the Royal Family too.
+The residence only has apartments for a few members of the Royal Family, none of whom actually occupy them full time.